Clustering and variable selection for categorical multivariate data: Simulations

-Our proposed procedure with a data-driven calibration of the penalty function has been implemented for Case~\ref{config:double-multinomial} in the software \texttt{MixMoGenD} (Mixture Model using Genotypic Data), which already proposed a selection procedure based on asymptotic criteria $\BIC$ and $\AIC$ (see \citep{ToussileGassiat2009}).
-Here, we conduct numerical experiments on simulated datasets for performances assessment of the new non asymptotic criterion with respect to $\BIC$ and $\AIC$.
+Our proposed procedure is implemented in the software \texttt{MixMoGenD} (Mixture Model for Genotypic Data), which already offers a selection procedure based on the asymptotic criteria $\BIC$ and $\AIC$ \citep{ToussileGassiat2009}.
+Numerical experiments with simulated datasets are performed to assess the performance of the new non-asymptotic criterion with respect to $\BIC$, $\AIC$, and the Integrated Completed Likelihood ($\ICL$) \citep{biernacki2000}.

-We present two experiments, both in Case~\ref{config:double-multinomial}.
-The first one considers the consistency of the selected model: we study how the procedure retrieves the main features of the true model as the number of individuals in the datasets increases.
-In the second one, we are rather interested in a validation of the model selection procedure from the oracle point of view: we compare the Hellinger risk of the selected estimator to the oracle risk.
+We set up two series of experiments to simulate multilocus genotypic data from diploid organisms (Case~\ref{config:double-multinomial}).
+Consistency behaviors of the competing criteria are then evaluated based on the first series, which examines how the main features of the true model are retrieved as the sample size increases.
+The second series compares the risks of the selected estimators from an oracle perspective.